Woman, 19, shot and killed while taking down Christmas decorations, HCSO says - NewsBreak

 According to investigators, there was an altercation over a black bag between the victim and two other teens before one shot him in the leg.

-Court documents: Man shot woman multiple times, including in the head, on METRORail
+Man shot woman multiple times, including in the head, on METRORail train, court documents say

-HOUSTON — A man accused of shooting a woman several times on a METRORail train appeared before a judge early Monday.
-Markeith Jermaine Allison, 44, is charged with aggravated assault in the shooting incident on Wednesday.
-A judge set his bond at $250,000.
-METRO police said he was arrested...
+HOUSTON — Bond has been set at $250,000 for the man accused of shooting a woman several times on a METRORail train.
+Markeith Jermaine Allison, 44, is charged with aggravated assault for the shooting of Mary Jo Kelly, 27.
+He was arrested on New Year's Eve by METRO police based on tips from surveillance photos released on Saturday, according to Houston police.

-Celebratory gunfire almost hit 3-year-old after flying through window, lodging into wall

-HOUSTON - Despite all the warnings from authorities' celebratory gunfire still went off all over the Houston area, and a 3-year-old girl almost lost her life because of it.
-"My aunt yelled a bullet went in the house, and everyone's like what, and she's like look," Yesenia Martinez recalled.
-Martinez...

 coveringkaty.com